brycx/brycx.github.io/_posts/2018-09-25-orion-pure-rust-crypto-lib.md

 (see [rust-lang docs](https://doc.rust-lang.org/book/second-edition/ch19-01-unsafe-rust.html)).
 Using no unsafe code also has its drawbacks, such as if you need near-complete constant-time execution.
-This will in most cases require the use of assembly and therefor unsafe Rust code too.
+This will in most cases require the use of assembly and therefore unsafe Rust code too.

 Even though `orion` forbids unsafe code, some of its dependencies do not.
-For example the [subtle crate](https://crates.io/crates/subtle) provides constant-time comparisons, for which it uses inline assembly.
+For example, the [subtle crate](https://crates.io/crates/subtle) provides constant-time comparisons, for which it uses inline assembly.

 ### Who is it for?